braydenwerner/Atlas/README.md

 > You are able to add more apps under the `apps` directory, which may use the packages in the `packages` folder.

-> `@acme` is a placeholder for package names.
+> `@atlas` is a placeholder for package names.
 You can replace it with your own organization or project name.
-You can use find-and-replace to change all the instances of `@acme/` to something like `@my-company/` or `@project-name/`.
+You can use find-and-replace to change all the instances of `@atlas/` to something like `@my-company/` or `@project-name/`.

 ## Quick Start